Why Use Artboards

 - It’s very quick to change the size of an Artboard.
 Whereas a normal document would require a canvas re-size or image re-size.

 - Exporting Artboards and their contents are very straightforward and quick.
 In fact,the exporting process is geared towards Artboards

-- If you need to deliver different size versions of one image for different devices on the web, Artboards are the way to go.
+- If you need to deliver different sized versions of one image for different devices on the web, Artboards are the way to go.

 - If you want to prototype web sites, or webpages Artboards are useful but as of March 2019, Adobe XD is starting to become the new way of prototyping websites.
 But, XD is in its early stages.